Religion in Kyrgyzstan

 A mosque in Tokmok.
 Islam is the main religion in Kyrgyzstan.

 Islam is the main religion in Kyrgyzstan and the constitution guarantees freedom of religion.

 Kyrgyzstan is a multicultural and multi-religious country with Islam, Buddhism, Baháʼí, Christianity (including Russian Orthodox Church, Catholic Church, Seventh-day Adventist Church and Jehovah's Witnesses), Judaism, and other religions all having a presence in the country.
 Muslims constitute the main religious group in Kyrgyzstan with about 90% of the population as of 2017.

 Religious demography

 Dungan Mosque in Karakol.
-Dungans are ethnic Chinese Muslim group.
+Dungans are an ethnic Chinese Muslim group.

 Islam is the most widely held faith.
 The CIA World Factbook estimates that as of 2017, 90% of the population is Muslim, with the majority being Sunni.
 According to SARA, as of May 2007 there were 1,650 mosques, of which 1,623 were registered.
 There also were seven institutes for higher Islamic teaching.

 According to a survey by World Values Survey, in 2019, 90.7% of the population is Muslim, 7.1% is Christian, 0.3% believes in other religions, 6% has no religious affiliation, and 1.1% refused to answer or does not know.

 The CIA Factbook estimates 7 percent of the population are Christian, including 3 percent Russian Orthodox.
 The country has 44 Russian Orthodox churches, 1 Russian Orthodox monastery for women, 1 parochial school and 1 purpose built Catholic church.